hossainalhaidari/resume/README.md

 # PROJECTS
 **Crisis Decision Making System**, Sokhan — *Java, Swing, Python, JavaScript, Node.js, HTML, CSS*
 https://sokhan.ai
 *This project includes multiple sub-projects that was created to help making decisions after nature hazards.
 I was responsible for creating both the main API and the frontend application that connects to that API.
-The main API executes the processes for gathering information using AI from multiple sources (including image-based and text-based sources).
+The main API executes the processes for gathering information from multiple sources (including image-based and text-based sources) and analysing data using AI and Bayesian Networks.
 The frontend app was created to view the result on a map and also execute certain commands.*

 **Nava**, Sokhan — *Swift (iOS), Java (Android)*
 https://sokhan.ai